TheRealImaginary/OperatingSystem/README.md

 * gcc: The standard 32-bit GNU C compiler.
 This generally comes with Unix.
 * nasm: The netwide assembler. `sudo apt-get install nasm`.

+# Features
+The OS supports reading, writing and deleting from sectors on the disk.
+Processes can be created and scheduled to run on the processor to give an illusion of parallelism.

 # Run
 Type `./compileOS.sh` to run and try the OS.